wbudic/PerlCNF/Specifications_For_CNF_ReadMe.md

                 <<Animals$$>Eagle>
     ```

-30. Anon used as an **reserve** format is some applications internal meta property.
+29. Anon used as a **reserve** format is some applications internal meta property.
     1. These are prefixed with an **^** to the anon property name.
-    2. They are not expected or in any specially part of the CNF processing, but have here an special mention.
+    2. They are not expected or in any specially part of the CNF processing, but have here a special mention.
     3. It is not recommended to use reserve anons as their value settings, that is; can be modified in scripts for their value.
     4. Reserve anon if present is usually a placeholder, lookup setting, that in contrast if not found there, might rise exceptions from the application using CNF.